The Earby Mining Museum

 Earby Mining Research Group.

 After the second World War, the Earby Pothole Club developed the Earby Mining Research Group, with a view to exploring mines in the Dales, especially those dug to mine lead, which were worked extensively and intensively for many years.
-Using hemp ropes and wooden rung ladders, their searches included recording, measuring, photographing and wherever possible recovering implements and machinery which had been left underground, culminating in over 700 items were catalogued, with their name, site and area.
+Using hemp ropes and wooden rung ladders, their searches included recording, measuring, photographing and wherever possible recovering implements and machinery which had been left underground, culminating in over 700 catalogued items, with their name, site and area.
 In order to make this available to interested parties and the general public, a museum was opened in the old grammar school in Earby.
 Apart from the rescue and preservation of smaller items, the group were involved in restoration at such sites as the horse whim on Grassington Moor, and the smelt mill chimneys on Malham and Grassington Moors, and at Gibb Hill, Cononley.

 Lead has been mined for more than two thousand years, from the later Bronze Age (c.1000 BC), later by the Roman, and again on a larger scale by the Abbeys.
 The earlier mines were usually just a shaft or adit and a spoil tip.
-As the industry developed, pumping or winding shafts were put in engine houses, with powder houses for storing gunpowder, and wheel pits, dams ad leats.
+As the industry developed, pumping or winding shafts were put in engine houses, with powder houses for storing gunpowder, and wheel pits, dams and leats.
 Housing, lodging houses, shops and offices were added.
 The “dressing floor” was the area where the mixture of ore and waste rock which had been brought up from underground was broken and sorted according to size.
 Initially done by hand, this process was gradually mechanised.

 One of the most spectacular items to be rescued by the Earby Mining Research Group is the water wheel from the Old Providence mine.
 Rebuilt at the museum in Earby, it has been taken apart again to be re-erected on the platform at the Dales Museum.
 In July 2019, the wheel pit is being dug, and the crushing rollers reconditioned and painted, and inserted into their housing, ready for the full wheel to be built and erected for viewing.
 There are pictures on the internet of the wheel next to the Old School House in Earby.